Camera phone: Audio recording

+Low light photography

+In the past, manufacturers of mobile phone cameras had to compromise between the amount of detail they could capture in good light and the brightness of images in low light.
+With pixel binning, both have been accomplished with the same image sensor.

 Multimedia Messaging Service

 Camera phones can share pictures almost instantly and automatically via a sharing infrastructure integrated with the carrier network.
-Early developers including Philippe Kahn envisioned a technology that would enable service providers to "collect a fee every time anyone snaps a photo".
-The resulting technologies, Multimedia Messaging Service (MMS) and Sha-Mail, were developed parallel to and in competition to open Internet-based mobile communication provided by GPRS and later 3G networks.
+Early developers, including Philippe Kahn, envisioned a technology that would enable service providers to "collect a fee every time anyone snaps a photo".
+The resulting technologies, Multimedia Messaging Service (MMS) and Sha-Mail, were developed in parallel to and in competition with open Internet-based mobile communication provided by GPRS and later 3G networks.

-The first commercial camera phone complete with infrastructure was the J-SH04, made by Sharp Corporation; it had an integrated CCD sensor, with the Sha-Mail (Picture-Mail in Japanese) infrastructure developed in collaboration with Kahn's LightSurf venture, and marketed from 2001 by J-Phone in Japan today owned by Softbank.
+The first commercial camera phone, complete with infrastructure, was the J-SH04, made by Sharp Corporation; it had an integrated CCD sensor, with the Sha-Mail (Picture-Mail in Japanese) infrastructure developed in collaboration with Kahn's LightSurf venture, and marketed from 2001 by J-Phone in Japan today owned by Softbank.
 It was also the world's first cellular mobile camera phone.
 The first commercial deployment in North America of camera phones was in 2004.
 The Sprint wireless carriers deployed over one million camera phones manufactured by Sanyo and launched by the PictureMail infrastructure (Sha-Mail in English) developed and managed by LightSurf.

-While early phones had Internet connectivity, working web browsers and email-programs, the phone menu offered no way of including a photo in an email or uploading it to a web site.
+While early phones had Internet connectivity, working web browsers, and email programs, the phone menu offered no way of including a photo in an email or uploading it to a website.
 Connecting cables or removable media that would enable the local transfer of pictures were also usually missing.
 Modern smartphones have almost unlimited connectivity and transfer options with photograph attachment features.

 External camera

 During 2003 (as camera phones were gaining popularity), in Europe some phones without cameras had support for MMS and external cameras that could be connected with a small cable or directly to the data port at the base of the phone.
 The external cameras were comparable in quality to those fitted on regular camera phones at the time, typically offering VGA resolution.

 One of these examples was the Nokia Fun Camera (model number PT-3) announced together with the Nokia 3100 in June 2003.
 The idea was for it to be used on devices without a built-in camera (connected via the Pop-Port interface) and be able to transfer images taken on the camera (VGA resolution and a flash) directly to the phone to be stored or sent via MMS.

-In 2013-2014 Sony and other manufacturers announced add-on camera modules for smartphones called lens-style cameras.
-They have larger sensors and lenses than those in a camera phone but lack a viewfinder, display and most controls.
+In 2013–2014, Sony and other manufacturers announced add-on camera modules for smartphones called lens-style cameras.
+They have larger sensors and lenses than those in a camera phone but lack a viewfinder, display, and most controls.
 They can be mounted to an Android or iOS phone or tablet and use its display and controls.
 Lens-style cameras include: